Pee-wee's Big Adventure: Casting

 The film features several of Reubens' fellow cast members from the improvisational comedy troupe the Groundlings who had previously appeared in The Pee-wee Herman Show, namely Phil Hartman, Lynne Marie Stewart, John Paragon and John Moody.
 Jan Hooks was also a fellow Groundling, and both she and Hartman would go on to become cast members of Saturday Night Live in 1986.

-The producers, directors and writers were all present during the audition process.
 The filmmakers initially wanted Louie Anderson, a rising stand-up comedian at the time, for the role of Francis.
 Actor Mark Holton later theorized that his own shorter stature and affordability influenced the decision to cast him in the role.

 Diane Salinger had been an actual waitress as a teenager.
 While she hailed from Delaware, she adopted a southern accent for the role of Simone, which she developed just minutes before her audition.
 After being cast, Salinger, a Shakespearean-trained actress, almost rejected the role, due to a scene in the script that involved Pee-wee's dog, Spec, licking its behind and then Pee-wee's mouth.
 The scene did not make it into the finished film.

 Twisted Sister appeared in the film following an earlier encounter between frontman Dee Snider and Reubens at an MTV New Year's Eve party, where the two expressed mutual admiration for each other.
-In early 1985, the band were visiting California in preparation for several shows at the Long Beach Arena when Reubens contacted Snider about the band possibly doing a cameo in the film during the chase scene, which he envisioned passing through a Twisted Sister video shoot.
+In early 1985, the band was visiting California in preparation for several shows at the Long Beach Arena when Reubens contacted Snider about the band possibly doing a cameo in the film during the chase scene, which he envisioned passing through a Twisted Sister video shoot.
 While Snider initially suggested using the songs "We're Not Gonna Take It" or "I Wanna Rock" for the sequence, much to his delight, Reubens specifically requested "Burn in Hell".

 Hartman, Stewart and Paragon would also later appear on Reubens' TV series Pee-wee's Playhouse.
 Stewart would also appear in the films Big Top Pee-wee (1988) and Pee-wee's Big Holiday (2016), as well as the 2010 Broadway revival of The Pee-wee Herman Show.
 Salinger would also appear in Pee-wee's Big Holiday.